Archimera/GAME-OF-LIFE/README.md

 # Execution
-  1. Create 'build' folder in main directory
+  1. Create 'build' folder in themain directory
-  2. Change directory to 'build'
+  2. Change directory to the 'build'
   3. Run the 'ccmake ../' command
   4. Run the 'make' command
   5. Execute program using './mygame'  (--see "howtorun")